 It is an interesting time for photography.
 Photography is an old medium - what is it, almost 170 years old?
 But it has such a broad appeal now.
 Everyone is taking photographs on their camera phones and digital cameras.
 Everyone has access to photography.
 It has never been a more interesting time.
 And a perfect time for Unseen, the photo fair.

-But images are everywhere, how are we supposed to choose just one?
+But images are everywhere, how are we supposed to select just one?

 The most important thing now, and this is something I have been thinking for a long time, is editing.
 Choosing, selecting and editing.
 There is just a plethora of images.
 Millions and millions of photographs are being taken.
 Certainly now and definitely in the future, it is the art skill and the experience of editing that is important.
 Even back at The Sunday Times when I went from an art student to working in the real world, editing was the biggest learning experience.
 That was a process where we would edit down to 7 photographs from 120 or 150 – a hell of a job.
 And now we are talking about editing from billions.
 The art of editing is going to be one of the more important things in this world of photography.
 Out of billions there is one, or maybe 10, that is really special.
 Editing has always been of paramount important, but it is now more than ever.

 The Wallpaper* July 2012 issue is on sale now in bookstores around the world.
-Wallpaper* magazine subscribers will receive a limited edition cover created by Japanese artist Hiroshi Sugimoto (1948).
+Wallpaper* magazine subscribers will receive a limited edition cover created by Japanese artist Hiroshi Sugimoto (more about the artist on Artsy).
 Pick up your copy with an exclusive Unseen insert featuring an interview with Amsterdam-based designers Müller von Tol, a preview of the Unseen fair and festival programme, a series of collector portraits by Dutch photography duo WassinkLundgren and a mini-Amsterdam guide!